Foundation report calls for youth voices in juvenile justice reform

 “The most important element of the Voices initiative has been integrating youth—the ‘real experts’—into every step of the process.
 Making their involvement a priority ensures authenticity of the data and the recommendations,” says Hollis.

-The full report will be available for download from the Foundation’s website on Feb.
-13 here:
+The full report is available for download here:

 # # #